graycoreio/daffodil/tools/builders/README.md

 }
 ```

-Run the builder, optionally passing in the configuration token.
+Run the builder, optionally passing in the configuration token (`test` in this case).

 ```
-ng run <project>:generateGraphQLFragmentTypes -c configuration
+ng run <project>:generateGraphQLFragmentTypes -c test
 ```